AtlantisSports/uwh-display/README.md

 ## About

-TImeshark is a custom-built platform for display of timing & scoring information for Underwater Hockey tournaments. `uwh-display` is the software that runs on top of it.
+Timeshark is a custom-built platform for display of timing & scoring information for Underwater Hockey tournaments. `uwh-display` is the software we built that runs on top of it.

 ![Display Testing](/docs/img/display-testing.png)